jboss-developer/jboss-eap-archetypes/jboss-javaee6-webapp-ear-archetype/src/main/resources/archetype-resources/README.md

-${rootArtifactId}: Example Using Multiple Java EE 6 Technologies Deployed as an EAR
+${rootArtifactId}: Using Multiple Java EE 6 Technologies Deployed as an EAR
 ==============================================================================================
 Author: Pete Muir
 Level: Intermediate
-Technologies: EAR
+Technologies: CDI, JSF, JPA, EJB, JAX-RS, BV, EAR
-Summary: Based on kitchensink, but deployed as an EAR
+Summary: The `${rootArtifactId}` quickstart demonstrates web-enabled database application, using JSF, CDI, EJB, JPA and Bean Validation, packaged as an EAR.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.
+The `${rootArtifactId}` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.

-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+It demonstrates how to create a compliant Java EE 6 application using JSF 2.1, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.
+It is based on the [kitchensink](../kitchensink/README.md) quickstart but is packaged as an EAR archive.

-_Note: This quickstart uses the H2 database included with JBoss EAP 6.
+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!_

 System requirements
 -------------------